 Whereas SSRS is considered as a reliable reporting solution for paginated reports using structured data.

-It Empowers Decision-Makers with Intuitive Visualizations
+It Enables Decision-Makers with Interactive Visualizations

 You don’t need to rely solely on the technical teams to draw data insights.
 No matter if you are technical or non-technical – Power BI and reporting services make it all easier for you.